Nanomaterials: Applications

-Nano materials are used in a variety of, manufacturing processes, products and healthcare including paints, filters, insulation and lubricant additives.
+Nanomaterials are used in a variety of, manufacturing processes, products and healthcare including paints, filters, insulation and lubricant additives.
 In healthcare Nanozymes are nanomaterials with enzyme-like characteristics.
 They are an emerging type of artificial enzyme, which have been used for wide applications in such as biosensing, bioimaging, tumor diagnosis, antibiofouling and more.
 High quality filters may be produced using nanostructures, these filters are capable of removing particulate as small as a virus as seen in a water filter created by Seldon Technologies.
 Nanomaterials membrane bioreactor (NMs-MBR), the next generation of conventional MBR, are recently proposed for the advanced treatment of wastewater.
 In the air purification field, nano technology was used to combat the spread of MERS in Saudi Arabian hospitals in 2012.
-Nanomaterials are being used in modern and human-safe insulation technologies, in the past they were found in Asbestos-based insulation.
-As a lubricant additive, nano materials have the ability to reduce friction in moving parts.
+Nanomaterials are being used in modern and human-safe insulation technologies; in the past they were found in Asbestos-based insulation.
+As a lubricant additive, nanomaterials have the ability to reduce friction in moving parts.
 Worn and corroded parts can also be repaired with self-assembling anisotropic nanoparticles called TriboTEX.
 Nanomaterials have also been applied in a range of industries and consumer products.
 Mineral nanoparticles such as titanium-oxide have been used to improve UV protection in sunscreen.
 In the sports industry, lighter bats to have been produced with carbon nanotubes to improve performance.
 Another application is in the military, where mobile pigment nanoparticles have been used to create more effective camouflage.
-Nanomaterials can also be used in three-way-catalyst (TWC) applications.
-TWC converters have the advantage of controlling the emission of nitrogen oxides (NOx), which are precursors to acid rain and smog.
+Nanomaterials can also be used in three-way-catalyst applications, which have the advantage of controlling the emission of nitrogen oxides (NOx), which are precursors to acid rain and smog.
 In core-shell structure, nanomaterials form shell as the catalyst support to protect the noble metals such as palladium and rhodium.
-The primary function is that the supports can be used for carrying catalysts active components, making them highly dispersed, reducing the use of noble metals, enhancing catalysts activity, and improving the mechanical strength.
+The primary function is that the supports can be used for carrying catalysts active components, making them highly dispersed, reducing the use of noble metals, enhancing catalysts activity, and potentially improving the stability.